 Check Out Las Vegas

-No trip to Nevada is complete without a visit to Las Vegas.
-Be sure to see the Bellagio Fountains, the mermaids at Silverton Casino Hotel, and the flamingos at Flamingo Hotel and Casino.
+No Nevada bucket list is complete without mentioning Las Vegas.
+See the Bellagio Fountains, the mermaids at Silverton Casino Hotel, and the flamingos at the Flamingo Hotel and Casino.
 Pay a visit to Container Park for shopping and dining (and an awesome play structure for the kids), see the Coca-Cola Store and M&M’s World, and be sure to catch the Fremont Street Experience.

 Eat on Top of the World

-Those looking to spend some money in Vegas should consider dining at the Top of the World Restaurant inside of the STRAT Hotel’s skyline-dominating observation tower.
+Eating at the Top of the World Restaurant inside of the STRAT Hotel’s skyline-dominating observation tower is an upscale … but unique … experience.
 The dining area revolves 360 degrees every 80 minutes.
 The views are incredible, and the food is equally as wonderful.

 Play at the Pinball Hall of Fame

-Also located in Las Vegas, the Neon Museum is a graveyard for the old neon signs that once lit the streets of Sin City.
-Tours are offered daily and are very interesting.
-Tour guides take guests through the maze of old signage, telling the stories behind each of the signs and painting an amazing picture of what Vegas once was.
+The Neon Museum Las Vegas is a graveyard for the old neon signs that once lit the streets of Sin City.
+Tours are offered daily and take guests through the maze of old signage, telling the stories behind each of the signs and painting a picture of old Las Vegas.

 Visit Valley of Fire State Park

 Valley of Fire was the first natural area to be named a state park in Nevada.
-When you visit, you’ll understand why people felt the need to protect this place, as it is spectacular.
+When you visit, you’ll understand why people felt the need to protect this place.
 Be sure to find the Elephant Rock formation, check out the Beehives formations, see the Fire Cave, and hike to the Fire Wave.

 Marvel at Hoover Dam

 Located on the border between Arizona and Nevada, the Hoover Dam is an incredible sight to see.
-Be sure to take a look at this amazing piece of architecture when visiting the aforementioned Lake Mead National Recreation Area, a park that offers amazing views of the dam.
+You can tour the dam, but also be sure to take a look at this architectural wonder when visiting the Lake Mead National Recreation Area, which offers amazing views of the dam.

 Admire the Dunes of Amargosa Valley

 Big Dune Recreation Area in Amargosa Valley is a great place to get outdoors and take in some lovely views.
-The dunes at this natural area are absolutely breathtaking and almost otherworldly.
+The dunes at this natural area are almost otherworldly.
 Riding ORVs is permitted in many areas and can be a lot of fun.
-That said, sand sledding and sand boarding also offer a great time with a lot less noise.
+Sand sledding and sand boarding also offer a great time with a lot less noise.

 Find Petroglyphs on the Grimes Point Archaeological Trail

 There’s something incredibly exciting about finding messages left by people from another time.
-When hiking Grimes Point Archaeological Trail, this is exactly what you can do.
-This is a moderate trail that is located near Fallon.
-It is a beautiful hike on its own, but the petroglyphs make it a must-do.
+Look for these petroglyphs when hiking Grimes Point Archaeological Trail – a moderate trail that is located near Fallon.

 Ski the Sierra Nevada Mountains